zoumson/CMakeLists/_2_Lib/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a sample code of how you may configure CMakeLists without any external libraries.
+This is a sample code of how you may configure CMakeLists to build custom libraries.
 To get a local copy up and running follow these simple steps.

 ### Prerequisites